 For the 1947 season, Dee Brumfield played for the South Bend Blue Sox, managed by Chet Grant, former Notre Dame assistant football coach.
 She speaks very highly of Grant, saying that he took tremendous amounts of time teaching and encouraging her.
 While South Bend finished fourth out of eight teams with a 57-54 record, Brumfield found the level of play a challenge as a rookie.
 Playing in 39 games, Brumfield had a .117 batting average.
-In spite of that, she began to show a very good eye at the plate, drawing 15 walks while having only 103 at-bats.
+In spite of that, she began to show a very good eye at the plate, drawing 15 walks while having only 103 at bats.
 She also showed some speed, stealing 6 bases in her limited opportunities.
 It was around this time that teammate Daisy Junor gave her the nickname “Dolly.”
 The Blue Sox chaperone had paired Dolly with Daisy, who was older and married, as a mentor.
-Dolly’s age inspired Daisy to give her the nickname.
+Due to Dolly’s age, Daisy was inspired to give her the nickname.

-In 1948, as the league expanded to 10 teams and split into two divisions, Brumfield went to spring training with South Bend and its new manager, former big leaguer Marty McManus.
+In 1948, as the league expanded to 10 teams and split into two divisions, Brumfield, went to spring training with South Bend and its new manager, former big leaguer Marty McManus.
 Brumfield returned to Alabama for school for a little while before the start of the season.
 By the time she was ready to go back, she was involved in a trade that reunited her with manager Grant and teammate Ruby Stephens on the Kenosha Comets.
 Kenosha improved significantly under Grant’s leadership, going from 43-69 in 1947 to 61-64 in 1948.
 Brumfield appeared in 86 games, improving her average to .142 and stealing 18 bases.
-Her biggest trouble offensively was striking out: 60 times in only 261 at-bats.
+Her biggest trouble offensively was striking out.
+She struck out 60 times in only 261 at bats.
 However, considering that she was still only 16 years old and playing against some women who had been in the league for a number of years, there was hope for improvement.

 In 1949, Brumfield saw considerable improvement.
 Playing for a new manager, Johnnie Gottselig, she dropped her strikeouts to only 26 in 274 at bats, a very respectable total.
 (Though in his fourth year managing in the AAGPBL, Gottselig’s main sports renown was in hockey.)
-Not surprisingly, the huge drop in strikeouts was accompanied by significant improvement in other areas.
-Brumfield’s batting average rose to .212, her slugging percentage went from .153 to .248, and her on-base percentage climbed from .225 to .289.
-Brumfield’s improvement was surely reflected in the Comets’ improvement – they topped .500, finishing 56-55, good for fourth place in the eight-team league.
+Not surprisingly, the huge drop in strikeouts was accompanied by significant improvement in other areas as Brumfield saw her batting average rise to .212, slugging percentage go from .153 to .248 and her on base percentage go from .225 to .289.
+Brumfield’s improvement was surely reflected in the Comets’ improvement as they topped .500, finishing 56-55, good for fourth place in the eight team league.

 Brumfield’s fifth season, 1951, again saw her batting average go up.
 Playing in 66 games, Dolly hit a team high .273.
-In fact, her slugging percentage had also gone up every season she had played: this season it was .364 and she also had a career best 1 RBI per 8 at bats.
-The Alabaman, now 19, had become a solid offensive force.
+In fact, her average and slugging percentage had each gone up every season she had played.
+This season her slugging percentage was .364 and she also had a career best 1 RBI per 8 at bats.
+The now 19 year old Alabaman had become a solid offensive force.
 Unfortunately Brumfield’s success did not carry over to the team.
-The AAGPBL went to a split-season format for the first time since 1944.
-Kenosha struggled to a 21-36 record, finishing sixth out of eight teams in the first half.
+The AAGPBL went to a split season format for the first time since 1944.
+Kenosha struggled to a 21-36 record, finishing fifth out of eight teams in the first half.
 The second half was worse, with the Comets finishing 15-35, a bare one game out of last place.

-There was a change in scenery for Brumfield in 1952, as she joined the Fort Wayne Daisies after Kenosha folded.
-One high point of her time in Fort Wayne was the chance to play for Hall of Fame slugger Jimmie Foxx.
-She enjoyed Foxx – though she said he may have been too nice while managing the Daisies.
-Early in spring training, the skipper called Dolly to the dugout, saying “You’ll be second base.”
+Brumfield experienced a change in scenery for 1952, joining the Fort Wayne Daisies after Kenosha folded.
+One high point of Brumfield’s time in Fort Wayne was her chance to play for baseball Hall of Fame slugger Jimmie Foxx.
+She enjoyed Jimmie Foxx though she said he may have been too nice while managing the Daisies.
+Early in spring training, Foxx called Dolly to the dugout, saying “You’ll be second base.”
 Dolly’s shocked response was “I never played second base.”
-Foxx replied, “That’s OK.”
+Foxx replied “that’s OK.”

 Brumfield’s last season in the AAGPBL was 1953, the next to last year of the league’s existence.
 She went out with a bang.
 Fort Wayne again won the league championship under new manager Bill Allington (whom she describes as the smartest baseball man she ever played for), sporting a 66-39 record to finish 4.5 games ahead of the Grand Rapids Chicks.
 Unfortunately, the previous year’s playoff loss was repeated.
-Brumfield only played in 66 games, mostly at first base (this was one of the few years she had a fixed position).
-However, she regained her earlier form.
-She raised her batting average 114 points (to .332, second in the league), her slugging percentage jumped 170 points (to .450), her on-base percentage rose 134 points (to .462) and, therefore, her OPS soared 304 points (to .912).
+Brumfield only played in 66 games, mostly at first base, but regained her earlier form, raising her batting average 114 points (.332 to finish second in the league), her slugging percentage 170 points (.450), her on base percentage 134 points (.462) and, therefore, her OPS by 304 points (.912).
 She hit two home runs to run her career total to four.
+This was one of the few years Brumfield had a fixed position, spending most of her time at first base.
 This, her seventh year in the league, was the first in which she was legally considered an adult, turning 21 in May.

 Brumfield had one more chance at professional baseball.
 In 1955, she was offered the chance to play on a women’s team that would tour the nation barnstorming against men’s teams.
 The team did exist for a couple of years but she turned down the offer, saying she wanted to move on with her teaching career.